gordonbanderson/weboftalent-cachekey-helper/README.md

 # Usage

 ## Configuration
 For any classes that one wishes to cache on a page, and the configuration is slightly different for Pages (that extend SiteTree) and non SiteTree objects.
-Create a file in _config/ of your site or module, called for example cachekeys.yml By default, Page,Member, and Group already have their most recent LastEdited dates obtained.
+Create a file in _config/ of your site or module, called for example `cachekeys.yml`.
+By default, Page,Member, and Group already have their most recent LastEdited dates obtained.
 If we for example have a class called Article that extends Page, and that Article has Links which extend DataObject then the configuration would look like this:

 	CacheKeyHelper:
 	  SilverStripe\CMS\Model\SiteTree:
-	    Article
+	    - Article
-	  SilverStripe\CMS\Model\SiteTree:
+	  SilverStripe\ORM\DataObject:
 	    - WebOfTalent\Link\Link